FIFA Two: Related precedents

-The Finnish Football Association, an association that also has its season within a calendar year, similar Ireland, permits any player who signs for a Finnish club, and in the same situation as Colin Healy or Gareth Farrelly, to play in official matches in Finland.
-According to a 2007 ESPN article, the Finnish FA allowed players in similar situations to Healy and Farrelly to play, a move the article characterized as disregarding FIFA’s rule.
+The Finnish Football Association, an association that also has its season within a calendar year, similar to Ireland, permits any player who signs for a Finnish club, and in the same situation as Colin Healy or Gareth Farrelly, to play in official matches in Finland.
+According to a 2007 ESPN article, the Finnish FA allowed players in similar situations to Healy and Farrelly to play, a move the article characterised as disregarding FIFA's rule.

-A number of sources compared the situation, with Healy and Farrelly, to the case of Javier Mascherano, an Argentine international who joined Liverpool after playing with West Ham within the same year.
+A number of sources compared the situation, with Healy and Farrelly, to the case of Javier Mascherano, an Argentine international who joined Liverpool after playing for West Ham United and Corinthians within the preceding five months.

 Several players with other League of Ireland sides were also impacted by Article 5.3, but were subsequently cleared to play.
 One of these players was Shaun Holmes who, after an appeal, was given leave to play for Finn Harps in 2007.